 Green building starts on the molecular level with exciting new innovations in Nanotechnology.
 Nano insulation is non-toxic, and the insulating coatings are so thin and clear that they appear to be invisible.
 Nano insulation is about 30% more efficient than conventional insulation materials.

-Nanocoatings such as Boyson KNOxOUT air cleaning paint removes air pollutants, breaks down toxins, and self-cleans surfaces.
+Nanocoating paints are a great alternative to traditional paints because of their lower carbon footprint to produce and maintain due to their corrosive resistant and self-cleaning properties.
 Nanocoatings can be painted on to roads, bridges, and buildings.
 And nanotech solar technologies will allow solar powered cells to be integrated into windows and awnings, not just rooftops.

 Inside a green home, sustainable flooring options can be attractive, eco-friendly, and contribute to the overall health of the home.
 Innovative flooring options include carpets made not only from recycled carpet fibers, but also from recycled plastic water bottles like the Everstrand Carpet from Mohawk Flooring.
 Mohawk recycles over 3 billion plastic bottles each year to make their environmentally friendly carpet.

 Stunning floor surfaces made from eco-friendly materials such as bamboo, cork, salvaged wood, and recycled materials such as glass, ceramics, stone, and even rubber can be used in bathrooms, kitchens, and all over the home.
 Low- and no-voc sealants will keep bathrooms and kitchens water-tight, while remaining environmentally friendly.